 A graphic featuring white dove paint

-Thankfully, there are certain whites that do NOT lend those feelings and this is one of the best.
-This one works beautifully on both the walls and trim of any home.
+This color works beautifully on both the walls and trim of any home.
 I’ve also seen it used on kitchen cabinets with great results!

 This is an incredibly flexible white color with more of a greige undertone, vs the yellow undertone in so many creamy whites, and it transitions beautifully in a variety of lighting situations.